jessfraz/blog/content/post/hard-multi-tenancy-in-kubernetes.md

 Unlike the pseudo code above, the Kubernetes namespace will automatically get new components of each system service.
-This is more in line with the design of Solaris Zones or OpenBSD Jails.
+This is more in line with the design of Solaris Zones or FreeBSD Jails.

 In my blog post
 [Setting the Record Straight: containers vs. Zones vs. Jails vs. VMs](https://blog.jessfraz.com/post/containers-zones-jails-vms/),